Quadratic unilateral polynomials over split quaternions: Introduction

 Let $a=1+a_2\bj+a_3\bk,$ $b=b_1\bi+b_2\bj+b_3\bk$, $c=c_0+c_1\bi+c_2\bj+c_3\bk \in \bh_s$.
 By the rule of multiplication Table 1, the equation $ax^2+bx+c=0$ can be reformulated as our second real nonlinear system:

-Roughly speaking, we will relay on the two real systems (\ref{rsym1}) and (\ref{rsym2}) to solve the Equation II.
+Roughly speaking, we will rely on the two real systems (\ref{rsym1}) or (\ref{rsym2}) to solve the Equation II.
 Under some conditions, we can deduce some some linear relations of $x_i, i=0,\cdots,3$, which is helpfull in treating the Equation II.
-For example, under the condition $P_{ab}=0$ and $x\in SZ$, we can deduce some linear relations of $x_1,x_2$ and $x_3$ form Eqs.(\ref{rsym2}) (Proposition \ref{prop5.1}).
+For example, under the condition $P_{ab}=0$ and $x\in SZ$, we can deduce some linear relations of $x_1,x_2$ and $x_3$ from Eqs.(\ref{rsym2}) (Proposition \ref{prop5.1}).

 We list our problem solving process in Table 2.